AI-as-Infrastructure/aiinfra-atlas-darwin/docs/RAG_search.md

 * **Storage:** Pre-computed BM25 corpus saved as `bm25_corpus.jsonl`

 **Metadata Enhancement:**
-* **TEI Entities:** Person names, places, organizations, and taxonomic terms
+* **Document Entities:** Person names, places, organizations, and domain-specific terms
-* **Darwin Project URLs:** Canonical scholarly citations with permanent identifiers
+* **Canonical URLs:** Scholarly citations with permanent identifiers (when available)
-* **Letter Metadata:** Dates, correspondents, archival locations
+* **Document Metadata:** Dates, authors, archival locations, and corpus-specific fields

-Vector-store creation is handled by `create/Darwin/xml/create_darwin_store.py`.
-Each run emits a **manifest** (stats & config) under `create/Darwin/xml/output/darwin.txt` – this allows the retriever generator to stay in sync with the store.
+Vector-store creation is handled by corpus-specific creation scripts.
+Each run emits a **manifest** (stats & config) that allows the retriever generator to stay in sync with the store.

 ---